Product

 Having a documented incident management and communication plan is an important part of FedRAMP and required to be documented in the SSP reports.
 During a security incident, a loss of even a minute can be extremely dangerous.
 Having the right information reach the right team, at the right time, can make all the difference when making critical decisions.

 SSP documentation is time-consuming.
 Manually creating the SSP report is inefficient at best.
 Instead, we suggest leveraging technology and automating as much of the report creation process as possible.
 Keep in mind that there is a lot of copy/pasting and editing in SSP, so an automated tool can turn out to be highly productive.
-GRC software solutions are on the forefront of this type of automation.
+GRC software solutions, like StandardFusion, are on the forefront of this type of automation.
 Which makes sense as they already allow you to document and manage your security controls and processes.
 Being able to generate reports such as the SSP is the logical next step.
 Automate the planning, reporting, and execution of activities related to cloud assessment, all in one platform.

 Furthermore, the FedRAMP PMO (Program Management Office) plans to release tooling to reduce expenses and enhance the quality of a security review.
 GRC tools are poised to benefit from this again as the next wave of automation opportunities appear.